An Open-source Model for Simulation and Corrective Measure Assessment of the 2021 Texas Power Outage: Open-source Synthetic Grid Model and Data

-Integrating the open-source datasets, the ready-to-use multi-platform synthetic grid model is the first open-source simulation package dedicated to potentially provide firm interdisciplinary insights into the particular real-world blackout event.
+Integrating the open-source datasets, the ready-to-use synthetic grid model is the first open-source simulation package dedicated to potentially provide firm interdisciplinary insights into the particular real-world blackout event, which is extendable for the broader macro energy community due to its transparency.
 To give an intuitive impression on the blackout event, we provide an event overview along with regional generation outages and customer power outages (Fig. \ref{event_overview}).
 The timeline of the whole blackout event (Fig. \ref{event_overview}-a) that contains the actual total load, actual and estimated generation capacity shows the electricity scarcity due to the high load demand and wide-ranging generation outage.
 The actual generation and generation outage across eight ERCOT weather zones (Fig. \ref{event_overview}-b) show that the generation outage at the darkest hour mainly consists of natural gas thermal generation outages across ERCOT and renewable generation outages in the North, West, Far West and South zones.
 We also find the regional disparity of load shedding (Fig. \ref{event_overview}-c) from the aggregated county-level utility-reported customer outage data \cite{poweroutage} during the "darkest" period, namely from 8 p.m.
 February 15 to 11 a.m.
 February 16.
 Specifically, the satellite counties around Houston in the Coast zone and several counties distributed in the West zone suffered the most severe outages.
-We notice the significant gap between the estimated generation capacity and actual online capacity before February 15 and increasing mismatch between them after noon on February 16 that are in line with expectations due to several reasons explained in Supplementary Note 1.
+We notice the significant gap between the estimated generation capacity and actual online capacity before February 15 and increasing mismatch between them after noon on February 16 that are in line with expectations due to several reasons explained in Appendix A.1.
 We have observed that there exists a substantial mismatch between actual load and either actual online or estimated generation capacity, which is beyond the reserve limit.
 This mismatch may be attributed to multiple reasons, such as transient stability requirements, reactive power demands, and capped wholesale market price \cite{high_price}, which deserve more investigation but are nevertheless outside the scope of this paper.
-To show the complex but realistic features of the synthetic grid, we visualize the topology of the whole synthetic grid (Fig. \ref{synthetic_grid}), of which load distribution, generation units capacity and transmission lines rating are calibrated based on the static ERCOT grid-related data (see Methods).
-In the following analysis, we will leverage the synthetic model along with the blackout event dataset to reproduce the blackout event via simulation and perform quantitative assessments of multiple corrective measures against extreme frigid weather.
+To show the complex but realistic features of the synthetic grid, we visualize the topology of the whole synthetic grid (Fig. \ref{synthetic_grid}), of which load distribution, generation units capacity and transmission lines rating are calibrated based on the static Texas grid-related data (see Methods).
+In the following analysis, we will leverage the synthetic model along with the blackout event dataset to demonstrate its fidelity by reproducing the blackout event via simulation and then perform quantitative assessments of multiple corrective measures against extreme frigid weather.